 Prisons and jails have been some of the hardest hit places in the COVID-19 pandemic and are quickly becoming hotspots of community spread.
 Inmates are often housed in close cramped quarters and are unable to social distance, wash hands frequently, or keep sanitized living spaces.
-Joshua Tom, ACLU of Mississippi legal director, explains the legal and Constitutional rights of inmates and provides suggestions on how jails and prisons in the United States can mitigate the dangers posed by the pandemic.
+Joshua Tom, ACLU of Mississippi legal director, explains the legal rights of inmates and what prisons and states should do to mitigate the dangers posed by the pandemic.

 JC: In the COVID-19 crisis, it’s communities of people held close together that have been some of the worst hit, whether that’s nursing homes, cruise ships, or prisons.
 Today, we’ll talk about prisons and the rights of inmates in a global pandemic.
 Hello and welcome to TalksOnLaw.
 I’m Joel Cohen.
 Our guest today is Josh Tom, the Legal Director of the ACLU of Mississippi and the current acting Director of the ACLU of Mississippi.
 Josh, it’s a pleasure to have you.